1. Deep Creek Conservation Park

 See if you can spot seasonal Southern Right Whales or local Bottle-nosed Dolphins whilst taking in views of Kangaroo Island and Backstairs Passage.
 Find more seasonal nature play ideas here.

 Campsites: Five campgrounds are available.
 All are accessible by 2WD, except Eagle Waterhole (hike-in access).
 Stringybark, Trig, and Cobbler Hill campgrounds can accommodate caravans

 Things to do: Try one of the 15 bushwalking trails, some of which take you to the Deep Creek Waterfall.
 In winter, see if you can spot Southern Right Whales or Bottle-nosed Dolphins whilst taking in views of Kangaroo Island and Backstairs Passage.
 Find more seasonal nature play ideas here.

 2. Innes National Park

-A popular destination for coastal-loving families, Innes National Park delights with its rich wildlife, rugged coastlines, sandy beaches, and maritime history including weathered lighthouses and infamous shipwrecks.
+A popular destination for coastal-loving families, Dhilba Guuranda-Innes National Park delights with its rich wildlife, rugged coastlines, sandy beaches, and rich cultural and maritime history.

 Distance from Adelaide: 300 km west